Operating Thetan: OT levels

 Although The Bridge to Total Freedom lists 15 OT levels above the state of Clear, only seven were released during Hubbard's lifetime, while OT VIII was released to the public in 1988, two years after Hubbard's 1986 death.
+The Church considers levels I through VII to be "pre-OT" levels, and level VIII to be the only true OT level.
+Most Scientologists omit the "pre-" and simply call them "OT levels".

 Levels OT I through OT V can be delivered only at Church of Scientology Advanced Organizations.
 OT VI and OT VII can be delivered only at Flag Service Org.
 OT VIII can be delivered only at Flag Ship Service Org aboard Scientology's ship Freewinds.

 OT I

-"This Solo-audited level is the first step a Clear takes toward full OT abilities, and that first step is a fresh causative OT viewpoint of the MEST universe and other beings."
+According to the Church of Scientology, "This Solo-audited level is the first step a Clear takes toward full OT abilities, and that first step is a fresh causative OT viewpoint of the MEST universe and other beings."
 The cost to move to level OT I was $2,750 as of 2013.

 OT II

-"By confronting hidden areas of one's existence on the whole track [that is, by confronting past incarnations], vast amounts of energy and attention are released.
+According to the Church of Scientology, "By confronting hidden areas of one's existence on the whole track [that is, by confronting past incarnations], vast amounts of energy and attention are released.
 Those on this Solo-audited level experience a resurgence of self-determinism and native ability.
 OT II unlocks the aberrative factors on the whole track that have allowed the thetan to lose his innate freedom and ability and one achieves the ability to confront the whole track."
 The cost to move from OT I to OT II was $5,225 as of 2013.